 How to watch the vice presidential debate between Kamala Harris and Mike Pence

 Vice President Mike Pence and Democratic nominee Kamala Harris will meet for their first and only debate on Wednesday, October 7, at the University of Utah in Salt Lake City.
-It will be moderated by Susan Page of USA Today.
+Susan Page of USA Today will moderate, and Pence and Harris will be separated by a plexiglass barrier.

+You can watch the debate on CBSN.
+Pre-show debate coverage will begin at 8:30 p.m.
+ET and post-debate coverage from CBSN begins at 11 p.m.
+ET.

 "CBS Evening News" anchor Norah O'Donnell will lead coverage on CBS broadcast stations, and she will be joined by "CBS This Morning" co-host Gayle King and "60 Minutes" correspondent and CBS News senior political analyst John Dickerson.
 Former Obama senior adviser Valerie Jarrett and former Trump chief of staff Reince Priebus will also provide analysis.